ThriftyFun Logo

 Feed Dogs Yogurt for Allergies

-My dog Dazee has problems with allergies that cause her to chew, lose hair and get sick.
-After treating her with cortisone shots, not only was it becoming expensive to visit the Vet, the expensive foods we bought she refused to eat.
-Then this past January, she was in real bad shape, and I had recently started eating yogurt a lot and it was helping me with my digestive system.
-I thought well I will try yogurt on her food.
+My dog Dazee has problems with allergies that cause her to chew, lose hair, and get sick.
+After treating her with cortisone shots, not only was it becoming expensive to visit the vet, she refused to eat the expensive foods we bought.
+Then this past January, she was in really bad shape.
+I had recently started eating yogurt a lot and it was helping me with my digestive system.
+I thought, well, I will try yogurt on her food.

-She not only loved it, and refuses to eat her food without it, but within a week she started chewing less and growing her hair back.
-She started getting her energy back as well. within a month all her hair had grown back, she gained weight, and she was spunky as when she was a puppy.
-So if any of you are at your wits end with trying to help your dog with the allergies, digestive problems, give yogurt a try.
+She not only loved it and refuses to eat her food without it, but within a week she started chewing less and growing her hair back.
+She started getting her energy back as well.
+Within a month, all her hair had grown back, she gained weight, and she was as spunky as when she was a puppy.
+So if any of you are at your wits end with trying to help your dog with the allergies or digestive problems, give yogurt a try.
 I use organic, plain yogurt.
-It's a lot cheaper than trips to the vet!
-Here is a pic of what she looked like when we first started the yogurt treatment.
+It's a lot cheaper than trips to the vet.
+Here is a picture of what she looked like when we first started the yogurt treatment.
 It broke my heart when I couldn't help her.
 Thank God for yogurt!

 By Heather from Clinton, WA